-- The thermostat head 3 is removed prior to this step. - The water flow is routed through the fill/drain cock at the supply line.
-The drainage is connected to the return line and routed to an open drainage/outflow Y, where the water flow is visible. - As a first step, fully open the fill/drain cock (8) at the return line. - By opening the fill/drain cock 2 at the supply line, the heating circuit can now be flushed through the control unit, until no more air bubbles come through the connected drain. - Close the fill/drain cock (3) at the supply line, followed by closing the fill/drain cock (9) at the return line. - After flushing, equalise the pressure with the heating system by opening ball valves 3 + 3. - Return ball valves (3) + (1) their operating position (see figure on page 63) - Start up the system.
+- The heating circuit is flushed by way of the fill/drain cocks of the control unit. - The thermostat head (3) is removed prior to this step. - The water flow is routed through the fill/drain cock at the supply line.
+The drainage is connected to the return line and routed to an open drainage/outflow Y, where the water flow is visible. - As a first step, fully open the fill/drain cock (3) at the return line. - By opening the fill/drain cock 2 at the supply line, the heating circuit can now be flushed through the control unit, until no more air bubbles come through the connected drain. - Close the fill/drain cock (3) at the supply line, followed by closing the fill/drain cock (9) at the return line. - After flushing, equalise the pressure with the heating system by opening ball valves 3 + 3. - Return ball valves (3) + (1) their operating position (see figure on page 63) - Start up the system.
 The flow meter now shows the current volume flow. - If no volume flow is shown or if it breaks off after a short time, repeat the venting process.
 Switch the pumps off for this purpose. - It may be necessary to repeat the process in accordance with Method B. - Monitor the system pressure and correct it accordingly. - Reattach the actuator 3.